 Do you have any recipes that you’ve been making for years because they’re always a big hit?
 I tend to want to revamp most of mine as my tastes evolve and I learn more about different ingredients, but there are a handful that I make again and again and they never get old.
 I’ve been making a variation of today’s vegan scone recipe for a handful of years.
-It started as kumquat scones, then became gluten-free orange scones (similar but less tart), next were Irish soda bread scones, followed by lavender peach-stuffed scones, and now I’m putting a plant-based spin on one of my favorite classics: blueberry scones.
+It started as kumquat scones, then became gluten-free orange scones (similar but less tart), next were Irish soda bread scones, followed by lavender peach-stuffed scones, and now I’m putting a plant-based spin on one of my favorite classics: vegan blueberry scones!
 It was about time.

 This is a great recipe if you’ve ever felt intimidated by baking.
-It’s 10 basic ingredients and only requires that you whip up a quick vegan buttermilk (just almond milk + lemon juice) and stir everything together in a big bowl.
-You can mix these by hand and get in a nice little arm workout, or use your stand mixer with the dough hook or paddle attachment.
+It’s 10 basic ingredients and only requires that you whip up a quick vegan buttermilk (just almond milk + lemon juice) and stir everything together in one big bowl.
+You can mix your blueberry scones by hand and get in a nice little arm workout, or use your stand mixer with the dough hook or paddle attachment.
 I started out very gently folding in the blueberries by hand so I wouldn’t crush them, but by my second test run I was letting my stand mixer smush them into blueberry-swirled dough.
 I thought for sure that batch wouldn’t work out because it looked like a total mess going into the oven, and I even debated tossing it altogether.
 But you know what?
 It worked!
 Better too.
-Those are the scones you see in the photos, which is really just to say that it’s hard to mess up this recipe.
+Those are the blueberry scones you see in the photos, which is really just to say that it’s hard to mess up this recipe.

-In addition to being loaded with blueberries, these scones are made with coconut oil, scented with lemon zest and vanilla, and drizzled with a quick 2-ingredient glaze.
+In addition to being loaded with blueberries, these easy vegan scones are made with coconut oil, scented with lemon zest and vanilla, and drizzled with a quick 2-ingredient glaze.
 You can skip the glaze to keep the sugar low, or replace the all-purpose flour to make them gluten-free.
 (I prefer this gluten-free baking blend if you go that route.)

 Cheers to bakery-level, vegan blueberry scones at home!